-The EU public CbCR Directive, requiring CbCR reports to be publicly available for companies operating in the EU, came into force in December 2021.
-The Directive requires EU Member States to implement public CbCR into their national laws for the financial year starting on or after 22 June 2024.
+The Directive required EU Member States to implement the EU public CbCR requirement into their national laws for the financial year starting on or after 22 June 2024.
 Romania became one of the first EU Member States to implement the Directive with early application of the rules from 1 January 2023.
-In addition, public CbCR is expected to be applied in Australia from FY2024.
-Reckitt will comply with the requirements as they come into force.